microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 3. `maven <optional>`

 4. Android triplets

-See [android.md](../users/android.md) for instructions on how to install the triplets.

 *Please note that in order to use "prefab" (see below), the four architectures are required.
 If any is missing the export will fail*